 Easter is just around the corner and with it comes chocolate, Easter lilies and an array of other goodies that are harmful to pets.
-Dr. Ruth MacPete recently spoke to The Weather Channel about the dangers of certain Easter-related items and wants pet owners to be aware of the items that can harm their pets to prepare for the upcoming holiday.
+It is important to be aware of the items that can harm their pets to prepare for the upcoming holiday.

 Flowers, a staple of Easter, are also allergens for pets.
 While most flowers may not be toxic, they can cause allergies that present as skin and digestive problems in your pet.
 Easter lilies are especially harmful to pets and can cause severe reactions if ingested.
-If you have a cat, Dr. Ruth suggests keeping Easter lilies out of the house altogether, as even one or two leaves can be fatal for them.
+If you have a cat, we suggest keeping Easter lilies out of the house altogether, as even one or two leaves can be fatal for them.

 Pets will not shy away from items that are toxic to them, so it is important to keep these items away from your animal.
 Providing a basket for your pet, full of goodies such as treats and Supreme Source Grain-Free food, can make them feel part of the celebration, without risking allergic reactions.